dtcooper/tomato/README.md

   - [ ] Import as well (have to be careful with different `protocol.json:protocol_version`)
 - [ ] Add configurable silence between ads
 - [ ] Client "Demo mode", requiring no backend with demo assets.
-- [x] Button to play an asset from a specific rotator (on Stream Deck too).
+- [x] Button to play an asset from a specific rotator
   - [x] Backend done as `SINGLE_PLAY_ROTATORS`
 - [ ] Cursor can be a fun thing?